 Can a trust protector amend a trust in the middle of litigation, after the trial court has ruled adversely, to reverse the trial court’s decision?
-A new case from Florida holds in the affirmative, that a trust protector can amend a trust to undue an adverse ruling of a trial court.
+A 2014 case from Florida holds in the affirmative, that a trust protector can amend a trust to undue an adverse ruling of a trial court.

 In Minassian v.
 Rachins, (Fla.
 4th DCA 2014) the deceased, Mr. Minassian, created a trust that became irrevocable at his death.
-The trust was to be divided into two seperate trusts, a Marital Trust and a Family Trust.
+The trust was to be divided into two separate trusts, a Marital Trust and a Family Trust.
 The Family Trust was to be administered for the lifetime benefit of Mrs. Minassian.
 At her death, the Family Trust was to terminate and the remainder distributed to Mr. Minassian’s children.

 Only the Family Trust was created, because the Marital Trust was not needed due to the fact that the trust corpus was not high enough to be subject to estate tax.
-Mrs. Minassian became the sole trustee and adminstered the trust against the wishes of Mr. Minassian’s children, who then sued Mrs. Minassian for breach of trust.
+Mrs. Minassian became the sole trustee and administered the trust against the wishes of Mr. Minassian’s children, who then sued Mrs. Minassian for breach of trust.

 Mrs. Minassian moved to dismiss the complaint, contending that the children lacked standing because they were not beneficiaries of the Family Trust.
 She contended that the language of the Family Trust stated that it would terminate at her death and create new trusts for the children.
 The language of the trust was as follows: